Smoking is the process of flavoring, cooking, browning, or preserving foodstuff by exposing it to smoke from a smoldering material, like hardwood.

 The water pan (chamber) is positioned above the firebox and is filled with water.
-The water pan serves two purposes: helps to maintain lower temperatures , and to add moisture via water vapor (the same reason people Texas crutch - combats moisture wicking properties of meat).
+The water pan serves two purposes: helps to maintain lower temperatures, and to add moisture via water vapor (the same reason people Texas crutch - it combats moisture wicking properties of meat).

 The cooking chamber is where the meat is placed to smoke.

 The lid caps off the environment and prevents smoke from escaping.
-The lid usually has a vent to allow smoke and steam to escape and may even feature a temperature gauge.
+The lid usually has an exhaust vent to allow smoke and steam to escape and may even feature a temperature gauge.